Clark Hill Attorneys Recognized by Chambers USA

 Christopher Trebilcock – Trebilcock is ranked in Band 4 for Labor & Employment (Michigan).
 He litigates labor and employment disputes in federal and state courts and administrative agencies across the country on behalf of Fortune 500 companies, and medium and small employers, including governmental agencies.

-In addition, Clark Hill’s Labor & Employment (Arizona and Michigan), Real Estate (Arizona and Texas), Environment (Arizona and Texas), Corporate/M&A (Michigan), Immigration (Michigan), and Cannabis (Nationwide) practices have all been recognized by Chambers USA.
+In addition, Clark Hill’s Labor & Employment (Arizona and Michigan), Real Estate (Arizona and Texas), Environment (Arizona and Texas), Immigration (Michigan), Banking and Finance (Pennsylvania: Pittsburgh & Surrounds), Litigation: General Commercial (Pennsylvania: Philadelphia & Surrounds), and Cannabis (Nationwide) practices have all been recognized by Chambers USA.

 EEOC’s Proposed Regulations Provide Employers with Guidance Regarding the Pregnant Workers Fairness ActExplore more

 Understanding Requirements of the Amended Illinois Equal Pay ActExplore more

 Webinar: How Will The Supreme Court's Affirmative Action Ruling Affect Workplace DEI Programs?

 This webinar will examine what the Supreme Court held in its ruling on universities’ affirmative action plans, the controversy surrounding how the Supreme Court’s ruling affects employer’s diversity, equity and inclusion (DEI) initiatives, and the factors to be considered by public and private companies when deciding the future of their DEI efforts.